-- Where Premium Participants include farmers and workers on their farms, the Premium may be distributed among multiple FTCs according to sales volume.
+- It may be desirable to distribute according to other factors, for instance volume delivered by a group, or time spent on Fair Trade product. - Where Premium Participants include farmers and workers on their farms, the Premium may be distributed among multiple FTCs according to sales volume.
 This would allow groups who deliver all of their product to the Certificate Holder to benefit more than groups who deliver very little product. - o Distributing according to time spent working on Fair Trade product is recommended when different types of groups are included in the same certificate, for instance a processing facility and several farmer groups.
-The Certificate Holder could calculate roughly how many person-days were spent growing or working on Fair Trade product by each individual, and then weigh each sub-group according to its proportion of the total number of person-days worked on Fair Trade product.
+The Certificate Holder could calculate roughly how many person-days were spent producing or working on Fair Trade product by each individual, and then weigh each sub-group according to its proportion of the total number of person-days worked on Fair Trade product.